decentraland/documentation/content/creator/sdk7/networking/serverless-multiplayer.md

 Every client will know how to map this entity because the ParentNetwork has the pointers to the parent entity.
 But we are still having an issue, the parent is not defined.
 We need to tell the renderer that the child entity has a parent property.

+both the parent and the child need to be synced

 getParent

 removeParent